codelabs-ch/muen/components/dbgserver/README.md

 ```

 With these files in place, systemd automatically starts the muendbg.service and
-its dependecies during boot.
+its dependencies during boot.
 You can check the status with the following
 command:

 ```shell